-Full-sized mattresses can use either a full-sized or queen-sized bed since manufacturers often confuse their sizing standards by claiming their comforters are sized for both sizes.
+Choosing the right comforter size tends to be trickiest with a full-sized or queen-sized bed since manufacturers often confuse their sizing standards by claiming their comforters are sized for both sizes.
 In practice, if you purchase a queen comforter labeled for a full/queen bed for your full-sized bed, you may find its edges fall closer to the floor than you wish.

-On the other hand, if you have a queen-sized bed and you purchase a comforter labeled for both full and queen use, it may not be wide enough to cover your bed adequately.
+On the other hand, if you have a queen-sized bed and you purchase a comforter labeled as full/queen, you may find that it is not quite wide enough to cover your bed adequately.
 In this case, you may want to shop specifically for the queen comforter size, or at least make sure the full/queen comforter you're considering is on the wider side (86" to 88", rather than 84").

-Mattress depths vary widely by manufacturer, although thicker mattresses are far more common than they were a few years ago.
+Mattress thicknesses vary widely by manufacturer, although thicker mattresses are far more common than they were a few years ago.
 Standard and older mattresses average between 9" and 12" deep, which means they'll work with most standard comforter sizes.
 But newer pillow-top mattresses may be as thick as 20 inches, which will call for a considerably larger comforter.

 Due to the recent popularity of thick, pillow-top mattresses, some manufacturers are offering "oversized queen" and "oversized king" comforter sizes in addition to their standard sizes.
-These comforters have more width for their length: in the case of queen comforters, they're usually around 98" wide, and in the case of king comforters, they're usually around 115" wide.
+These comforters have more width for their length: in the case of queen comforters, they're usually around 98 inches wide, and in the case of king comforters, they're usually around 115 inches wide.
 If you want a wide comforter but don't want to jump up to the next standard size, these may represent a good compromise.